How to Record a PowerPoint Presentation

 Like Camtasia, ScreenFlow includes a suite of audio and video editing tools to customize your presentation, and it enables you to continue speaking during slide transitions.
 This can eliminate long pauses and deliver a seamless narration.

 In general, Screenflow is very similar to Camtasia in its overall feature set.
 One major difference is that it cannot export content as a SCORM package, which may make it somewhat less attractive for course creators.
-On the other hand, if you are a Mac user, it’s lower price tag makes it an attractive option for bring more power to recording your PowerPoint presentations.
+On the other hand, if you are a Mac user, itโ€™s lower price tag makes it an attractive option for bring more power to recording your PowerPoint presentations.

-Recording a Presentation with Screencast-O-Matic
+Recording a Presentation with ScreenPal

 Screencast-O-Matic screencasting software shown on multiple devices

-Screencast-O-Matic screencasting software – compatible with both Mac and PC – boasts a powerful suite of video editing tools.
-Even the Premier version only costs an extremely reasonable $4/month.
+ScreenPal (formerly Screencast-O-Matic) screencasting software โ€“ compatible with both Mac and PC โ€“ boasts a powerful suite of video editing tools.
+The Solo Deluxe plan is a mere $3/month, and even the Premier version only costs an extremely reasonable $6/month.
 As with other software, you can record video or audio as well as your screen and edit the final presentation with post-production tools.

-Open PowerPoint and navigate through your slides while Screencast-O-Matic records all or part of your screen.
+Open PowerPoint and navigate through your slides while ScreenPal records all or part of your screen.
 You can hide or show the webcam video at any point during the presentation, and use video editing tools to add effects, captions, and filters.

-While somewhat less feature rich than Camtasia – particularly in the free version – Screencast-O-Matic does have the advantage of a very user-friendly interface.
+While somewhat less feature rich than Camtasia โ€“ particularly in the free version โ€“ ScreenPal does have the advantage of a very user-friendly interface.
 If you are new to creating recorded presentations, it will enable you to get up and running in no time and at little to no extra cost.

 Final Thoughts